San Fernando Cathedral (La Union): History

 It was attacked by rebels in 1898 and the Japanese destroyed it on February 25, 1945.
 Rebuilt in 1873, it was again reconstructed from 1947 to 1949 under Bishop Santiago C. Sancho.
 (May 23, 1880 – October 23, 1966).
 He was the Bishop of Nueva Segovia, Philippines and was appointed Archbishop of Nueva Segovia on June 29, 1951.

-The humble chapel, and later church, was ecclesiastically proclaimed a Cathedral in April 1970 during the canonical erection of the diocese of San Fernando and the appointment on February 6, 1970 of its first bishop, Reverend Victorino Cristobal Ligot (March 10, 1924 – September 18, 1980).
+The humble chapel, and later church, was ecclesiastically proclaimed a Cathedral in April 1970 during the canonical erection of the diocese of San Fernando and the appointment on February 6, 1970, of its first bishop, Victorino Cristobal Ligot (March 10, 1924 – September 18, 1980).

-La Union Bishop Artemio Rillera was laid to rest behind the altar of Saint William the Hermit Cathedral in San Fernando City, La Union on November 22, 2011 with a con-celebrated mass officiated by Lingayen-Dagupan Archbishop Socrates B. Villegas.
+La Union Bishop Artemio Rillera was laid to rest behind the altar of Saint William the Hermit Cathedral on November 22, 2011, with a con-celebrated mass officiated by Lingayen-Dagupan Archbishop Socrates B. Villegas.
 Rillera was a missionary from the Society of the Divine Word (SVD) who died at age 69 due to severe asthma attack after saying Holy Mass at the Seminary of the Sacred Heart in San Fernando City, La Union on November 13, 2011.

-Since the death of Bishop Artemio Lomboy Rillera, S.V.D. in November 2011, the Diocese had been vacant until the appointment of Bishop Rodolfo Fontiveros, D.D., on October 30, 2012 as Bishop of San Fernando de La Union, Philippines.
+Since the death of Bishop Artemio Lomboy Rillera in November 2011, the diocese had been vacant until the appointment of Bishop Rodolfo Fontiveros on October 30, 2012, as bishop of San Fernando de La Union, Philippines.
 Bishop Beltran had been serving as Vicar Apostolic of Bontoc-Lagawe.
-Beltran was born on November 13, 1948 at Gattaran-Cagayan.
-On March 25, 1976, he was ordained Priest Priest of Tuguegarao, Philippines, and on March 18, 2006, he was appointed Vicar Apostolic of Bontoc-Lagawe, Titular, Bishop of Buffada.
+Beltran was born on November 13, 1948, at Gattaran-Cagayan.
+On March 25, 1976, he was ordained Priest Priest of Tuguegarao, Philippines, and on March 18, 2006, he was appointed Vicar Apostolic of Bontoc-Lagawe, Titular Bishop of Buffada.
 The Cathedral's Bishop’s Residence is located at San Vicente, City of San Fernando, La Union.

 The annual fiesta celebration of the City of San Fernando La Union, the Feast of St. William the Hermit, is held every January 22 with the Agri-Trade fair (by the City Agriculture Office which promotes various agricultural products of the 59 barangays of San Fernando City, divided into 12 Districts with the 12 Councilors as collaborators).
 The activities lead to the feast celebration, which is observed every February 10.